-- Education, at all levels of postgraduate training: a MSc in Bionics Engineering and a PhD program in BioRobotics;
+- Education: MSc in Bionics Engineering and PhD program in BioRobotics;

 The BioRobotics Institute has also activated an Educational Robotics program with schools in Tuscany, Italy.
 The program aims at bringing technology and robotics in schools and using them as a new instrument for teaching scientific and technical subjects.

 Eight international scientists have identified as many key research topics that have contributed to the development of medical robotics in the last decade: from surgical robotics to microrobotics, from wearable technologies to endoscopic capsules: the results achieved, the problems still open, the future goals.
 Among the authors, there is also Arianna Menciassi, vice Rector of the Sant’Anna School

 The collaboration between STMicroelectronics and the Sant’Anna School (Scuola Superiore Sant'Anna, Pisa) gathers new impetus, thanks to the signing of a fresh broad-spectrum framework agreement.
 This foresees multiple shared activities and projects in various engineering areas, including traditional and collaborative robotics, using extremely high efficiency implementation technologies and advanced sensors critical for IoT applications, as well as a collaboration on optical MEMS sensors and actuators

 The second edition will take place online on 18 November, starting from 09:30 a.m.
 There will be institutional greetings, keynote speech and success stories from companies.
 TID is organized by the Regione Toscana in collaboration with Tuscany Universities.
 It is the ideal link between research and companies in the fields of environmental and food sustainability.
 Sant’Anna School will present two inventions.
 Marco Frey, pro-rector for the third mission, will participate at the round table “The innovation made in Tuscany”